xapax/security/cmd.md

 net use * \\192.168.1.101\SYSVOL
 ```

-Here you map the drive to the letter **z**.
-If the command is successfull you should now be able to access those files by entering the **z** drive.
+Here you map the drive to the letter `z`.
+If the command is successful you should now be able to access those files by entering the `z` drive.

 You enter the z-drive by doing this: